Citation, DOI & article data

 - bony remodeling or thinning can indicate the slow-growing nature of a tumor

 - enhancement is seen in approximately 50% of cases (involving the solid non-calcified component)

-- T2 : hyper intense solid component, with variable signal in the cystic component depending on amount of proteinaceous material or presence of blood products
+- variable signal in the cystic component depending on the amount of proteinaceous material or the presence of blood products

-- GE / SWI : calcified areas will show blooming
+- calcified areas (common) will show blooming signal loss

 Treatment and prognosis

-If only incomplete resection is achievable, or tumour recurrence occurs then radiotherapy may be of some benefit.
+If only incomplete resection is achievable, or tumor recurrence occurs then radiotherapy may be of some benefit.